South Bruce Peninsula: Attractions

-The main tourist attractions for the area are Sauble Beach, Wiarton Willie (Groundhog Day), and fishing locations on Lake Huron and Georgian Bay.
+The main tourist attractions for the area are Saugeen Beach (formerly Sauble Beach), Wiarton Willie (Groundhog Day), and fishing locations on Lake Huron and Georgian Bay.

 The region has many annual festivals such as the Wiarton Willie Festival, held each February; the William Wilfred Campbell Poetry & Arts Festival in June; the Wiarton Rotary Village Fair, held on Civic Holiday weekend each August; the Oliphant Regatta, held each summer; Sauble Sandfest, held each August; and the Wiarton Fall Fair, held each September.

 The Bruce Trail, the oldest and longest marked hiking trail in Canada, with over 440 km of side trails, runs up the eastern side of the Bruce Peninsula.

 Isaac Lake Management area is north of Wiarton, Ontario.

 Government

 An elected mayor, deputy major and three councilors provide the municipal government, guided by provincial legislation.
 A number of Committees and local Boards assist Council.
 "Council establishes policies and budgets for programs and services delivered by the Town of South Bruce Peninsula."
 The Legislative Services Department includes the Clerk's Division, By-Law Enforcement and Animal Control, and the Building Division.